Archie Bunker's Place: Archie's last appearance

 Archie: "Well, sitting around on the floor is the 20 mules from the Death Valley Days."

 Mr. Van R: "Sounds like his Cabinet."

 Archie: "Jeez, I guess that's who they was because one of 'em takes off his nosebag -- and it's [then-vice president] George Bush!
 And he says the way to tame El Salvador is to make the damn place into the 49th state."

 Mr. Van R: "Was there any music in this dream?"

 Archie: "No, but there was a toilet flush.
 That's what woke me up."

 Home media and streaming

 Sony Pictures Home Entertainment released The Complete First Season of Archie Bunker's Place on DVD in North America on January 31, 2006.
 On August 27, 2013, it was announced that Mill Creek Entertainment had acquired the home media rights to various television series from the Sony Pictures library including Archie Bunker's Place.
 On July 7, 2015, Mill Creek re-released the first season on DVD.
 In 2022, the complete series was made available for streaming in Canada on CTV.

+As of 2025, reruns of Archie Bunker's Place have aired on Antenna TV Saturdays at 9:00 & 9:30 p.m.
+EST and Sundays from 7:00-9:00 p.m.
+EST.